Shofar: Mitzvah

 The Sages indicated that the mitzvah was to hear the sounds of the shofar.
 The sages received the tradition to derive from the three times the blowing of the Shofar is mentioned in the Torah in association with the high holidays, that the Shofar must be sounded three times.
-Customarily, each complex sound would be preceeded and succeeded by a simple, straight sound, totalling nine sounds.
-Due to confusion whether the main complex sound was a series of three shortened sounds, nine staccato blast, or possibly a combination of both, all three were formed into independent series of 9, 9, and 12 sounds respectively.
+Customarily, each complex sound would be preceded and succeeded by a simple, straight sound, totalling nine sounds.
+Due to confusion whether the main complex sound was a series of three shortened sounds, nine staccato blasts, or possibly a combination of both, all three were formed into independent series of 9, 9, and 12 sounds respectively.
 This is the main obligation of Shofar on Rosh Hashanah.

-There are many reasons cited for this Mitzvah. the most famous list was compiled by the medieval sage Saadia Gaon, cited in Abudraham.
+There are many reasons cited for this Mitzvah.
+The most famous list was compiled by the medieval sage Saadia Gaon, cited in Abudraham.